 Data entry has been around since computers have, but the trend to doing data entry jobs from home can mean a big boost to your quality of life.

-A data entry clerk isn’t the highest paid job around, but when you can earn money from home without spending most of it on commuting and child care, the impact on your monthly budget will be immediate.
+A data entry clerk may not be the highest paid job, but when you can earn money from home without spending most of it on commuting and child care, the impact on your monthly budget will be immediate.

 Whether you’re looking for a stay at home mom job, or you’re just tired of the commute, you should be able to find a data input job here that’ll deliver more than just a salary.

 If you’ve worked in an office for any length of time, you’ve probably been asked to do tasks that may not fall under the umbrella of your job title.
 And if you’re concerned about job security, you’ll probably oblige and multi-task throughout the day.

 But when you go home at night, after a day of putting out fires, it’s tough to feel like you’ve accomplished anything.